ppone/docs/guides/reports.md

 ![Bad Debt Report](../img/report-bad-debt.png)

-## Payments Received
+## Payment Summary

-The **Payments Received** report lists all of the payments that have been received in a time period.
-Included on the report are details about each transaction, including the amount received, any processing fees, and the payment method.
+The **Payment Summary** report analyzes the payments that were received in a time period.
+In addition to aggregate payment amounts, you will also be able to see payment activity broken down by month and by payment method.

 ![Payments Received Report](../img/report-payments-received.png)